hyperledger-archives/sawtooth-docs-archive/docs/1.2/app_developers_guide/namespace_restriction.md

 Transaction Family]({% link docs/1.2/transaction_family_specifications/settings_transaction_family.md%}) or [BlockInfo Transaction
 Family]({% link docs/1.2/transaction_family_specifications/blockinfo_transaction_family.md%})
-data at addresses that other transaction families could use, like a specific on-chain setting, or the timestamp of the latest block.
+write data to addresses that other transaction families could use, like a specific on-chain setting, or the timestamp of the latest block.
 Nevertheless, for security reasons, it is important to make sure transaction families cannot write data at addresses that is only intended to be read.
-This is the goal of the *namespace restriction* feature, when explicitly activated, the validators verify that transaction processors only perform `set` operations whose addresses have a prefix in common with one of the family's specified namespace prefix(es).
+This is the goal of the *namespace restriction* feature: when explicitly activated, the validators verify that transaction processors only perform `set` operations whose addresses have a prefix in common with one of the family's specified namespace prefix(es).
 By default and for better flexibility,